PriTexX/taiga-auth-plugin-test/README.md

 Compared to Monogramm/taiga-contrib-ldap-auth-ext, this repo has the following changes:

-* Sanitize the username before using it in an LDAP filter, preventing LDAP injection (feature branch [`sanitize-data-before-passing-to-ldap`](https://github.com/TuringTux/taiga-contrib-ldap-auth-ext/tree/sanitize-data-before-passing-to-ldap), [PR #47 in the Monogramm repo](https://github.com/Monogramm/taiga-contrib-ldap-auth-ext/pull/47))
 * Add step-by-step Docker setup guide to README
 * Adjust sample configuration in README